 Check recessed downlights for air leakage

 This can be a real problem with older style downlights installed before mid-2012.
-We recommend replacing these older downlights with surface-mounted or suspended light fittings, or modern IC or IC-F rated LED downlights that are better sealed and can be covered with insulation.
+Replace these older downlights with modern IC, IC-F or IC-4 rated LED downlights that are better sealed and can be covered with insulation.

 Choosing and fitting weather stripping